-In this Teaching Legacy series, Who Is the Holy Spirit?, our objective has been to increase our understanding of the role and impact of the Holy Spirit in our lives.
+In this Teaching Letter series, Who Is the Holy Spirit?, our objective has been to increase our understanding of the role and impact of the Holy Spirit in our lives.
 This month’s teaching focuses on the wonderful gifts available to each of us as believers through the Holy Spirit.

 Earlier in this series, I pointed out that the servant of Abraham who found Isaac’s bride was a type of the Holy Spirit.
 In that story, when Abraham sent his servant from Canaan to Paddan Aram to seek a bride for Isaac, the servant took ten camels loaded with gifts, including precious jewelry.